yacine-kaizra/ai-trading-agent/README.md

 }
 # Results

-Gives pretty good results between 115% to 160% , sometimes even more on the initial capital given.
+Gives pretty good results between 15% to 60%  return on investments, sometimes even more on the initial capital given.
 # Conclusion

 This project demonstrates the application of classical AI search algorithms to financial decision-making.
 By combining heuristic scoring with real-world constraints, the agent balances exploration (A*) and exploitation (Greedy Search) to simulate profitable trading strategies.